SmartyzeDetect/apiserver-doc/deploy/docker/README.md

 - Step 2: Start API Server

   Start the API server by running the below command in the same terminal.
 The below command starts the API server in HTTP/REST API mode.
+You can use different values specified in the below section to enable thrift RPC over TCP.
   ```
   docker run -e SD_API_TRANSPORT=4 -e SD_API_LICENSE_KEY=${SD_API_LICENSE_KEY} -p 127.0.0.1:9090:9090/tcp public.ecr.aws/smartyzedetect/ml/sd-apiserver:latest
   ```